What are Diegetic & Non-Diegetic Sound in Film?

 I know making videos and films is a very hands-on craft.

-But that doesn’t mean, that you should neglect academic tools and terms, which often offer something unique when it comes to understanding the essential building blocks of a movie.
+But that doesn’t mean you should neglect academic tools and terms, which often offer something unique when it comes to understanding a movie’s essential building blocks.

-In this case, the building blocks are the many different ways sound design can be employed, to stress important elements in your film.
+In this case, the building blocks are the many different ways sound design can stress important elements in your film.

-Knowing how to analyze and utilize diegetic and extra-diegetic sound and music can help you raise awareness of your soundscape, and help you create sound design all-over.
-It can help you better stress important aspects of your film, by making you ask yourself the question: “WHY do I want a sound here, and WHAT should that sound be?”
+Knowing how to analyze and utilize diegetic and extra-diegetic sound and music can help you raise awareness of your soundscape and create sound design throughout your film.
+It can also help you better stress important aspects of your film by making you ask yourself the question: “WHY do I want a sound here, and WHAT should that sound be?”

-Got any good examples of sound design, you want to share?
-Or maybe some questions or critique?
+Do you have any good examples of sound design to share?
+Or maybe some questions or critiques?
 Let me know in the comments below.

 Jan Sørup is a indie filmmaker, videographer and photographer from Denmark.
 He owns filmdaft.com and the Danish company Apertura, which produces video content for big companies in Denmark and Scandinavia.
 Jan has a background in music, has drawn webcomics, and is a former lecturer at the University of Copenhagen.